jduquennoy/Log4swift/README.md

 * synchronous by default, but with the ability to request asynchronous behavior
 * should be useable on linux once Apple releases Swift for that OS

 Another goal, that I think we all share, is to have readable and tested code.

+* The code coverage of Log4swift's code (excluding third party code) is 100% for most of the source files, and very close to it for others.
-Feel free to send feedbacks if you have ideas to highen the quality of that code !
+* Feel free to send feedbacks if you find the code not readable enough, or if you have ideas to highen the quality of that code !

 ## Concepts
 The three main concepts of this library are borrowed from log4j :